-Have. ready to check in when entering the building.
-Read and sign Board Policies KK and KK-AP.

-- Wear a visitor pass at all times while in the building.
+- The district uses a visitor management system to scan visitors.
+Visitors are required to produce a scannable photo ID to complete this process.
+Have ID ready to check in when entering the building.
+Policies KK and KK-AP. - Wear a visitor pass at all times while in the building.
 Visitors must be escorted to and from any location in the building.
 No visitor is allowed in the building without an escort at any time, with the exception of during public events when the building is open to members of the public. - Respect classroom instruction. - Classroom visits are not for conferencing with the teacher, but rather to observe your student in the classroom setting.
 We expect you to respect the privacy of other students in the classroom.

-Conferences with individual teachers should be arranged by calling the teacher and scheduling an appointment with him or her.
+\\Conferences with individual teachers should be arranged by calling the teacher and scheduling an appointment with him or her.
 Telephone conferences can be arranged during teacher's plan times.

-Any Other Behavior That is Serious and/or Disruptive to the Educational Process will be handled through the Regular Suspension Policy
+Any other behavior that is serious and/or disruptive to the educational process will be handled through the Regular Suspension Policy disciplinary consequences for defiance and/or disruption to the learning environment.